Linda Dement

 Linda Dement (born 1960 in Brisbane) is an Australian multidisciplinary artist, working in the fields of digital arts, photography, film, and writing non-fiction.
 Dement is largely known for her exploration of the creative possibilities of emergent technologies such as the CD-ROM, 3-D modelling, interactive software, and early computing.

-About
+Career

-She began exhibiting in 1984.
+Linda Dement began exhibiting in 1984.
 She graduated with a Bachelor of Arts (Fine Arts) from City Art Institute, Sydney in 1988.